fshowalter/franksmovielog.com-v1/content/reviews/1076-friday-the-13th-a-new-beginning-1985.md

 The setting is, of course, a remote camp.
 This time, a halfway house for troubled teens.

-The plot kicks into gear after one teen murders another with an ax, then disappears into the surrounding woods.
+The plot kicks into gear after one teen murders another with an axe.
 After that, an unseen assailant begins murdering teens, staff, and pretty much everyone else.

 Like <span data-imdb-id="tt0080761">the original</span>, this entry withholds the killer’s identity until the finale.
 We’re offered several red herrings, making this film more a mystery-thriller than a monster movie.